From Cross-Validation to SURE: Asymptotic Risk of Tuned Regularized Estimators: Introduction

 Using local asymptotic frameworks to characterize decision problems was pioneered by \cite{le1972limits}; work using this approach is reviewed in \cite{hirano2020asymptotic}.
 The use of shrinkage asymptotics for parametric models in econometrics is discussed in \cite{hansen2016efficient}.
 We build directly on \cite{wilsonkasymackey2018}, who provide non-asymptotic deterministic guarantees for approximate cross-validation, showing that leave-one-out estimators can be well approximated by a single Newton step from the full-sample estimator.

 \paragraph{Roadmap} The remainder of this paper is structured as follows: In Section \ref{sec:setup}, we introduce our model and assumptions, and define all relevant notation.
 In Section \ref{sec:outline}, we first provide a heuristic outline of our proof, and then state a series of intermediate lemmas.
+In Section~\ref{sec:numerical}, we illustrate our convergence results with several numerical experiments.
+Section~\ref{sec:conclusion} concludes.
 Proofs of all lemmas are collected in the appendix.
+In Appendix \ref{sec:verify_examples}, we verify the regularity conditions for leading examples.
 In Appendix \ref{sec:influencefunctions}, we prove the lemmas corresponding to the first part of our argument, involving influence function approximations and asymptotic normality.
 In Appendix \ref{sec:cvconvergence}, we prove the second part of the argument, namely the (uniform) approximation of n-fold CV by SURE.
 In Appendices \ref{sec:ridge} and \ref{sec:lasso}, we show that the global minimizer of SURE is generically well-separated for both $L^{2}$ and $L^{1}$ penalties, thereby proving the third part.
 In Appendix \ref{sec:risk}, we conclude our derivation, proving the convergence of risk for tuned estimators.